open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 ## Create a child component

 It looks like we're feature complete!
-We can display a list of todos, add or remove them and check them off as we finish them.
+We can display a list of todos, add or remove them and check them off once completed.

-However we've been putting everything into one component, and it's starting to get crowded.
+However we've been putting everything inside only one component, and it's starting to get crowded.
 It's better to split things up into separate components, we're building web components after all.

-The todo list would be an ideal candidate for moving into a separate component.
+The todo list is an ideal candidate to be moved into a separate component.
 Let's go ahead and define the basic structure of our element.
-If you're working in an online editor, it's probably easiest to do this in the same file.
+If you're working in an online editor, it's probably easier to do this in the same file.
 If you're using a local editor, it's best to create a separate file for this.

 If you use a separate file, don't forget to import `LitElement` and `html` for that module as well.